bukhariayan/PaddleBot/README.md

-# PiHover
+# PaddleBot
-Pi hover is a innovative hovercraft project that will be capable of autonomous navigation using sensors such as IMUs, Time of Flight(ToF) sensors, and cameras.
-The goal of this projet is to fuse my love of embedded programming, electronic components, and physics to create a fun and educational engineering project.
+PaddleBot is a miniature robotic arm designed to be able to play ping pong.
+It will achieve this autonomously by emplying OpenCV, and open source computer vision library.
+By using inverse kinematics and simple physics equations, it can correctly predict the ball's location in order to send it back to the opponent.
+The goal for this project is to improve my skills in programming, hardware design, and physics.